easingthemes/anketa/README.md

 NodeJs v8+

 ## Info
-During first install/usage additional time is needed in order to download Chromium.
+During first install additional time is needed in order to download Chromium.
+If you use it without install (with npx), Chromium will be downloaded each time.

 ## Usage (without install)
 ```